joatmon08/hashicorp-stack-demoapp/README.md

 Commit it up to your fork.

-> __NOTE__: Terraform will error out the first time you run it, as it
-> waits for the Boundary worker to start up and store its token into
-> Vault.
-Re-run after waiting a few moments.

 Start a new plan and apply it.
 This creates an organization with two scopes:
 - `core_infra`, which allows you to SSH into EKS nodes
 - `product_infra`, which allows you to access the PostgreSQL database

 Only `product` users will be able to access `product_infra`.
 `operations` users will be able to access both `core_infra`

-### Configure Boundary Workers

-Go to the `boundary/config` workspace in Terraform Cloud.

-Commit it up to your fork.

-This workspace registers the Boundary workers into Boundary by retrieving their worker registration token from Vault.

-### Configure Argo CD

-Go to the `argocd-setup` workspace in Terraform Cloud.

-Commit it up to your fork.

-This deploys an Argo CD HA cluster.
-You can get the initial `admin` password using the Argo CD CLI or from a Kubernetes secret.

 ### Configure Argo CD Projects